curlybracketshq/giovanni.curlybrackets.it/_posts/2016-04-16-android-experiment-contest-post-mortem.markdown

 runtimes](https://cloud.google.com/appengine/docs/flexible/custom-runtimes/build).

-At first I tried to use Haskell to build a simple Scotty HTTP API, but after almost half a day trying to build and run the container that would have hosted the app, I gave up.
+At first I tried to use Haskell to build a simple Scotty HTTP API, but after almost half a day trying to build and run the container, I gave up.

 It should have been as easy as creating [a custom `Dockerfile`](http://andywhardy.blogspot.com/2016/01/haskell-rest-api-on-google-app-engine.html), but I got all sort of errors.
-At the beginning the container was too slow to build using the Cloud Container Builder.
-I was getting a [`DEADLINE_EXCEEDED`](https://groups.google.com/d/msg/google-cloud-sdk/DuOdQPy9PoQ/Y9PfXSiXKQAJ) error that I *resolved* by avoid using Cloud Container Builder by setting the `use_cloud_build` option to false.
+At the beginning the container was building too slow using the Cloud Container Builder.
+I was getting a [`DEADLINE_EXCEEDED`](https://groups.google.com/d/msg/google-cloud-sdk/DuOdQPy9PoQ/Y9PfXSiXKQAJ) error that I *resolved* by avoiding Cloud Container Builder by setting the `use_cloud_build` option to false.
 Then I started getting docker errors that now I don't even remember.
-This very bad start, in conjunction with the idea of working on this project in a *hackathon mode* (more about it later), made me lean towards Go.
+This very bad start, in conjunction with the idea of working on this project in a *hackathon mode* (more about it later), made me lean toward Go.

 Apart from an issue with `GOPATH` and a problematic interaction between the official Go tools and App Engine SDK's tools, everything worked like a charm.
 Deployment of the app is fast and reliable, managing versions is easy, and working with Go is relaxing.

-### Messages with Google Cloud Messaging
+### Google Cloud Messaging

-Pinging a friend means sending an app notification to his/her device and I wanted to show the live status of hamsters (running or sleeping) in the power plant activity.
+Pinging a friend means sending an app notification to his/her device.
+I also wanted to show the live status of hamsters (running or sleeping) in the power plant activity.
 To deliver and receive notifications I used Google Cloud Messaging.